seanbreckenridge/exobrain/python/decorators/README.md

   - Global(G): Defined at the uppermost level

-  - Built-in(B): Reserved names in Python builtin modules
+  - Built-in(B): Reserved names in Python built-in modules

 - The decorator function (the one that you apply to others with e.g. `@decorator`) executes once, when you decorate a function, but the inner wrapper function gets executed every time function is called.